The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Outlook

-An efficient spatial filter is necessary to loosen requirements on wavefront quality.
-While these devices exist off-the-shelf separately as narrowband mid-infrared devices and broadband visible-light devices\cite{Birks_1997}, an efficient spatial filter that works broadband in the mid-infrared has not yet been experimentally demonstrated.
 Tightly coupled with the spatial filter itself are the injection optics, which in the case of LIFE have to efficiently couple a top-hat beam into a waveguide with a nearly Gaussian fundamental mode.
 Techniques such as phase-induced amplitude apodization (PIAA) \cite{Guyon_2003,Jovanovic_2017}, which can reshape the beam into a near-Gaussian profile, are promising not only to increase coupling, but also extend the broadband response via a wavelength dependent beam diameter.
-Both technologies are currently under investigation.\cite{Ireland_2024}
+Both efficient broadband spatial filters and PIAA injection optics are currently under investigation.\cite{Ireland_2024}